victorkane/lit/README.md

 ## Description and general instructions

-For now this is a pedagogical effort aimed at acquiring solvency for using a node.js, express.js and couchdb stack.
+For now this is a pedagogical effort aimed at acquiring solvency for using a node.js, express.js and mongodb stack.

 When it is completed, there will be an active demo site using it.
 I actually would like to write a flash fiction piece every day using this.